-- 1. Set the Independent Audit Committee Member remuneration as of 1 December 2019 at: - a. \$410.00 per meeting for the Committee Chair; - b. \$315.00 per meeting for members; and - 2.
+- 1. Set the Independent Audit Committee Member remuneration going forward at: - a. \$410.00 per meeting for the Committee Chair; - b. \$315.00 per meeting for members; and - 2.
 Undertake annual CPI increases effective from 1 July each year and rounded up to the nearest five-dollar increment.